 Selected as Editor’s Highlights – Communications Physics 2020

-We study artificial neural networks with nonlinear waves as a computing reservoir.
+we study artificial neural networks with nonlinear waves as a computing reservoir.
 We discuss universality and the conditions to learn a dataset in terms of output channels and nonlinearity.
-A feed-forward three-layer model, with an encoding input layer, a wave layer, and a decoding readout, behaves as a conventional neural network in approximating mathematical functions, real-world datasets, and universal Boolean gates.
+A feed-forward three-layered model, with an encoding input layer, a wave layer, and a decoding readout, behaves as a conventional neural network in approximating mathematical functions, real-world datasets, and universal Boolean gates.
 The rank of the transmission matrix has a fundamental role in assessing the learning abilities of the wave.
 For a given set of training points, a threshold nonlinearity for universal interpolation exists.
-When considering the nonlinear Schroedinger equation, the use of highly nonlinear regimes implies that solitons, rogue, and shock waves do have a leading role in training and computing.
+When considering the nonlinear Schrödinger equation, the use of highly nonlinear regimes implies that solitons, rogue, and shock waves do have a leading role in training and computing.
 Our results may enable the realization of novel machine learning devices by using diverse physical systems, as nonlinear optics, hydrodynamics, polaritonics, and Bose-Einstein condensates.
 The application of these concepts to photonics opens the way to a large class of accelerators and new computational paradigms.
 In complex wave systems, as multimodal fibers, integrated optical circuits, random, topological devices, and metasurfaces, nonlinear waves can be employed to perform computation and solve complex combinatorial optimization.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.